HappySeal/ohs-database-generator/README.md

 After Completeing all of these steps main.py should generate a main.db file in the directory it is located.

 Upload it to the Google Form that I gave you.

+## Using DB files

+In "latest" folder you can find the latest database file I uploaded.
+It has over 150 questions now.
+You can submit your own database to expand it

+Before you download main.db file you have to install a [SQLite3](https://sqlitebrowser.org/) database explorer.
+After you finish installing it you can open the program and open the main.db file.